djvs/open-letter/README.md

   * [Tekin Süleyman: The Ruby community has a DHH problem](https://tekin.co.uk/2025/09/the-ruby-community-has-a-dhh-problem)
   * [Jared White: Ruby Central is Not Behaving in Good Faith, and I’ve Got Receipts](https://jaredwhite.com/articles/ruby-central-is-not-operating-in-good-faith)
   * [Tom Stuart: The DHH Problem](https://tomstu.art/the-dhh-problem) (old, but illustrative)

+* GitHub issues are disabled on this repo to keep it on-topic and reduce argumentative discussions that go nowhere.
+Feel free to discuss this in all the usual places though.